Domino rules

 • Two pairs of players, placed in alternate position, take part in the game.

-• Each player takes 10 pieces.
+• Each player takes 10 tiles.

 • The pair who starts in the first data (hand) is decided by draw.
 In successive dates, the winners of the previous data will start.
 Any of the two players of the pair can put the first tile.